-&lt;sup>13 For employees, allowances for dependents and child benefits and housing benefits are included in salaries.
+$^{^{12}}$ For employees, allowances for dependents, child benefits, and housing benefits are included in salaries.

-&lt;sup>14 Several researchers do not contain imputed income from own-houses in calculation of income.
+13 Several researchers do not include imputed income data from own-houses.
 Lambert and Thorensen (2009), for example, excluded from their sample taxable returns from housing investment owing to the issue of the undervaluation of imputed income from owner-occupied homes.
 Further, Bishop et al. (2004) used tax returns data for audited taxpayers without consideration of imputed rents from housing.